MegaManSec/JoshuaHu/_posts/2023-02-21-attacking-a-ten-year-old-jenkins-server.md

 Aaaand it failed.
 What?
 As it turns out, the server Jenkins was running on had a nearly full disk, and the hardware was over a decade old.
 The kernel was from 2014!

 In order for the Metasploit module to determine where secrets are kept, `find / -name 'secret.key.not-so-secret'` is run, with a 120-second timeout.
 On this server, the `find` command was taking over two minutes, and even though I knew where the secrets were stored, I couldn't force the module to use it.
-Ther other pitfall was that even if `find` did find the correct folder, it did not halt searching the drive after the first result; it would just time-out, due to the nearly-full drive.
+The other pitfall was that even if `find` did find the correct folder, it did not halt searching the drive after the first result; it would just time-out, due to the nearly-full drive.

 I made a patch to add an optional variable that instructs the module to use a specific directory for the secrets, [metasploit-framework/pull/17681](https://github.com/rapid7/metasploit-framework/pull/17681).